dynatrace-wwse/enablement-browser-dem-biz-observability/docs/2-getting-started.md

 You can/should skip any steps that require actual payment or personal information, as this is a training workshop.

 ### Identify Multi-step Business Process with Microsoft CoPilot

+!!! tip "Example Business Process"
+    For this lab guide, we will reference Walmart's order fulfillment process.
+Walmart is chosen due to their brand recognition, ecommerce platform, typical end-to-end business processes for their industry, and general fit for this exercise.
+This lab, and the authors of this lab, have no affiliation to Walmart, their business, their observability strategy, or anything of the like.
+All references to Walmart in this lab are from public facing non-confidential sources gathered through Microsoft CoPilot.

 Use Microsoft CoPilot to identify the details of a multi-step business process.